DBCDK/communityservice/src/server/readme.md

 # Routes

 The API version is part of the URL.
-So all version 1 routes start vith `/v1`, and all files pertaining to version 1 routes have `-v1` in their name.
+So all version 1 routes start with `/v1`, and all files pertaining to version 1 routes have `-v1` in their name.